The absolute highest quality ceremonial grade Matcha from Japan

 How much caffeine does Matcha tea contain?

 Matcha tea roughly contains about 25mg of caffeine per teaspoon.
 This is approximately 1/3rd the content found in regular brewed coffee.
 So, where coffee tends to make you jittery, Matcha leaves you with a clearer head.
 The reason behind this phenomenon is that Matcha caffeine content is small enough to be well-tolerated by most people.
-Additionally, the caffeine in Matcha is balanced by other ‘good’ compounds in it which enable a slower release of caffeine.
-So you don’t really get a ‘caffeine kick’ with Matcha like you do with coffee.
-In fact, the small amount of caffeine contained in matcha takes nearly 3-4 hours to be absorbed completely into the blood stream!
-Due to this slow release, you feel fresh and rejuvenated for hours with just one cup of Matcha.
+Additionally, the caffeine in Matcha is balanced by other ‘good’ compounds it which enable a slower release of caffeine.
+So you don’t get a ‘caffeine kick’ with Matcha as you do with coffee.
+In fact, the small amount of caffeine contained in matcha takes nearly 3-4 hours to be absorbed completely into the bloodstream!
+Due to this slow release, you feel fresh plant-based superfood and rejuvenated for hours with just one cup of Matcha.

 Here is a brief comparison of caffeine in matcha with that in other popular beverages: